 I have only scratched the surface of what is available to do, see and eat during a Whistler summer.
 The 10 listed here are my favourites, but there is so much more that I do and want to do when I go to Whistler.
 I guess more blogs will have to follow!

 Many of these activities are accessible along the Valley Trail.
 This paved trail is a car-free and connects all of Whistler.
 It is 40 km long and during the Whistler summer, you can find people walking, running, cycling, or rollerblading on it.
 My favourite is to bike on the trail.
 There are several spots in the Village where you can rent a bike.
 There is also excellent public transportation and taxis available.

 I hope that one day you can enjoy a Whistler summer!
 If you have already been, what is your favourite thing to do?

-If you would like to save this article for future use, please click on the “Save” button on the photos below.
+If you would like to save this article for future use, please click on the “Save” button on one of the photos below.
 If you think others might like it, please share it by email or on your favourite social media channels!
 Thanks!